Opelwerk Brandenburg

 How long should I spend visiting?

-A visit of approximately two to three hours is recommended to fully explore the site and appreciate its historical significance.
+A visit typically requires about two to three hours to fully explore the site and engage with its exhibits.

 Is photography allowed?